Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do Golden Retrievers Need Professional Grooming?

-Yes, Golden Retrievers require professional grooming.
+Golden Retrievers may benefit from professional grooming, but it’s not an absolute necessity if you know what you’re doing and are experienced with grooming your Golden Retriever.
 There are many benefits to taking your dog to a professional groomer.
-Professional groomers can help detect any skin conditions and also safely remove any tough mats.
+They can detect skin conditions and safely remove any tough mats.
 They can also check for fleas and ticks.

 Do Golden Retrievers Need Haircuts?

-A groomer will also be especially helpful with trimming the hair around sensitive areas, such as your dog’s feet and the inside of the ears.
+A groomer will also be especially helpful with trimming the hair around sensitive areas, such as your dog’s feet, ears, and possibly their bum.

 Should Golden Retrievers Be Shaved?